Fullmeals.

 Step 2: Prepare Garam Masala

 Heat a pan over medium heat.
-Add fennel seeds, coriander seeds, cumin seeds, a few cloves, black peppercorns, a few cardamom pods, and a broken cinnamon stick.
-Toast the spices gently over low to medium heat for about until fragrant and slightly browned.
-Grind the toasted spices into a fine powder using a spice grinder.
+Add fennel seeds, coriander seeds, cumin seeds, a few cloves, black peppercorns, a few cardamom pods, and a broken cinnamon stick. the spices gently over low to medium heat for about until fragrant and slightly browned.
+Grind the spices into a fine powder using a spice grinder.
 Store in an airtight container.

 Step 3: Soak Lentils for Dal